OblackatO/CircuitsNumeriquesTravail/MicroProcesseur/assembly_parser/README.md

 python3 parser_assembly.py <full_path_to_file>.txt

 ### Notes
 You can ofc use a shebang line if u want and directly ./...
-You have a testing in the cwd, called bios2.txt
+You have a testing file with assemly instructions in the cwd, called bios2.txt